To listen to the post “Tips On How To Write A Resume, Even With Little Job Experience” over reading it. Just click the play button below.

 - You have volunteered or did an internship at a courthouse.

-- You plan on applying to law school in the future.
+- Putting your mission statement as applying to law school in the future and becoming a lawyer.

 All these things are really masking the fact that you do not have any paid experience as a paralegal.
 But, what it is doing is showing that you have an interest in law, knowledge in law, AND it tells the agency that they may be able to use you for the future if you are looking to get into a career as a lawyer.